treykeown/arguably/etc/pypi/PYPI_README.md

 | positional args, with default `not_required=2` | positional CLI args, optional `[not-required]` |
 | positional args, variadic `*others`            | any extra positional CLI args `[others ...]`   |
 | keyword-only arguments `option`                | command-line options `[-x OPTION]`             |

+`arguably` uses your docstrings to automatically generate help messages.
+It supports all major formats for docstrings: reStructuredText, Google, Numpydoc, and Epydoc.

 Type annotations are optional, but `arguably` can use them to automatically convert arguments to their type.
 It has smart handling for a few built-in types: